adamhurm/apollo-mitmproxy/README.md

 ℹ️ Windows is required for this portion due to the older version of iTunes.

 Follow [this guide](https://github.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy) to get Apollo 1.15.9 IPA with iTunes 12.6.5 and Charles Proxy.
+1. Set up an interactive https proxy ([mitmproxy](https://mitmproxy.org/),[Burp](https://portswigger.net/burp/communitydownload),[Charles](https://www.charlesproxy.com/download/)).
+2. Configure your system's network connection to use proxy from step 1.
+3. Capture the request that downloads Apollo from iTunes:

-Essentially use any system proxy when downloading Apollo from iTunes to capture HTTP traffic.
-Then edit `p*-buy.itunes.apple.com/WebObjects/MZBuy.woa/wa/buyProduct` request and replace `appExtVersId` with `857705900` (Apollo Version 1.15.9)
+   Edit `p*-buy.itunes.apple.com/WebObjects/MZBuy.woa/wa/buyProduct` request and replace `appExtVersId` with `857705900` (Apollo Version 1.15.9)

 📝 This IPA is encrypted and tied to the Apple ID that was used in iTunes when it was downloaded.
 You can't use this IPA across different Apple IDs without re-signing (requires developer certificate) or disabling app signing (requires jailbreak).

 ### Install Apollo IPA
-ℹ The rest of this guide uses macOS.
+ℹ The rest of this guide uses macOS

 On your iOS device, open Settings and go to General > iPhone Storage > Apollo in order to "Offload App".